 Whatever is happening to you at this moment will pass eventually, making room for something new and positive.
 Remind yourself that something good evolves out of everything bad that happens to you.
 With this kind of powerful mindset nothing will be able to stand in your way.
 Have the courage to seek for the new opportunities that will arise as you are experiencing your darkest hour.

 In more technical terms, the dark night of the soul is the process that quietens the mind and brings the soul to a peaceful serenity during which a transformation can take place.
 And one day you will look back at what you’ve gone through, how it affected you and how it profoundly changed your whole life and you will notice that it is you who has become a beacon of light, lightening the dark for others during their personal crisis.
 Then you know it was worth it.

 Incoming search terms for the article:

-- dark night of the soul definition (1)
+- how to let go of every thing in the dark night of the soul (1)

 - waking up from dark nite of the soul in and out of consciousness (1)